asokolsky/asokolsky.github.io/proxmox/lxc-octoprint.md

-# OctoPrint in an LXC container on ProxMox
+# OctoPrint in an LXC container

 Running OctoPrint in an LXC Container.